The Foundation’s Purpose

 With the December 5, 2017 surprise disclosure which shocked the markets, long-standing CEO Markus Jooste announced that he was leaving the company with immediate effect.

-Both news caused a dramatic decrease in the value of Steinhoff equity as well as debt securities.
+Both news caused a dramatic decrease in the value of Steinhoff equity.
 Particularly, the Steinhoff stock price dropped from €3.10 on December 5 to €0.47 on December 8, 2017, a decrease of almost 85%, eliminating more than €10 billion of Steinhoff’s market value.
 Moreover, as of December 14, 2017, Steinhoff had outstanding liabilities of €10.7 billion, causing market concerns about its financial viability considering that €2 billion of debt was to mature in 2018.
 In the meantime, Steinhoff has raised over €2 billion in capital from the sale of certain assets and has been negotiating with its creditors to renegotiate terms of its debt obligations.
 As of March 19, 2018, Steinhoff also considered selling other assets to shore up further funds to redeem certain convertible bonds and to have cash for operational needs.

 On January 2, 2018, Steinhoff announced that its 2017 accounts would be accompanied by restated financials for 2015 and 2016, and that its previous figures for those years can “no longer be relied upon.”